sahara101/Movie-Roulette/README.md

 ### Emby
 - All cast capable devices
 - Apple TV - with turn on function and app start
-- Jellyfin for LGTV (WebOS) - with turn on function and app start
+- Emby for LGTV (WebOS) - with turn on function and app start

 ## Quick Start